Iqbal-khatoon/Secure-Password-Manager/README.md

 (i) Add entry

 To add a set of username and passords for each website use the following command.
-Note that, the utility asks for a password until the requirements are met (a loop) and encryption will be implemented immediately.
+Note that, the utility first asks for the master password.
+If confirms, then it asks for a password until the requirements are met (a loop) and encryption will be implemented immediately.

 python pm.py add -s website-name -u website-url -e user-email -l username